Kankoda/LicenseKit/README.md

 }
 ```

-You can choose from many different service types within the library, such as `.binary`, `.file`, `.api`, `.gumroad` etc.
+You can choose from many different service types, such as `.binary`, `.file`, `.api`, `.gumroad`, etc.

-Once you have a license engine instance, you can use it to get licenses for your customers:
+Once you have a license engine, you can use it to get licenses with license keys for your product:

 ```swift
 let license = try await engine.getLicense(for: "license-key-1")